uber/nebula.gl/modules/react-map-gl-draw/README.md

 - `DrawPolygonMode`: Lets you draw a GeoJson `Polygon` feature.
 - `DrawRectangleMode`: Lets you draw a `Rectangle` (represented as GeoJson `Polygon` feature) with two clicks - start drawing on first click, and finish drawing on second click.
   - If you'd like to starting drawing by mouse down and end drawing by mouse up, you can use `modeConfig: {dragToDraw: true}`.
 See `modeConfig` for more details.
+- `MeasureDistanceMode`: Lets you measure distance over multiple points.
+- `MeasureAreaMode`: Lets you measure the area of a polygon.
+- `MeasureAngleMode`: Lets you measure an angle.

 And an advanced